-The narcissist just wants attention from you, if they can not get positive attention from you, or if they are not getting their own way, they will go after negative attention from you.
+The narcissist wants attention from you.
+If they can not get positive attention from you, or if they are not getting their own way, they will go after negative attention from you.
 There are seven stages that most people go through during the relationship with a narcissist, while the narcissist achieves your attention.

 Stage 1, Idealisation.